KillzXGaming/Switch-Toolbox/README.md

 ## Note not all libraries and files are pushed to this tool YET.
 This is in BETA and not final!
 Code also needs some major clean up!
 ## Credits

 - Smash Forge Devs (SMG, Ploaj,  jam1garner, smb123w64gb, etc) for some code ported over.
-Specifically animation stuff, GTX c$# implementation, and some rendering.
+Specifically animation stuff, GTX c# implementation, and some rendering.
 - Assimp devs for their massive asset library!
 - Wexos (helped figure out a few things, ie format list to assign each attribute)
 - JuPaHe64 for the base 3D renderer.